M-1 Grand Prix

-The way to be the Champion
+Entry requirements

 Before 2010, to qualify as a contestant, the unit must have a career age of 10 years or under.
 When the competition was brought back in 2015, this limit was changed to 15 years or under.
 Other than this condition, anyone can enter the competition and reach the televised semifinals and finals if they pass through.

-Contestants must go through 5 rounds of elimination before moving to the televised finals, where only 8 units are selected from the semifinals to become finalists.
+Contestants must go through five rounds of elimination before moving to the televised finals, where only eight units are selected from the semifinals to become finalists.
 The second chance round was introduced in the 2nd Grand Prix and allows for semi finalists to compete in an additional round competing for an addition spot as the second chance winners in the finals.
-From 2017 and onward, the total number of finalists increased to 9, plus an additional second chance winner.
+From 2017 and onward, the total number of finalists increased to nine, plus an additional second chance winner.

-The finalists does a lottery draw to determine the entrance order, and are given points out of 100 by each of the judges.
-After all contestants have performed and points are given, the top 3 units with the highest points advanced to perform a second time at the grand finals.
+The finalists do a lottery draw to determine the entrance order, and are given points out of 100 by each of the judges.
+After all contestants have performed and points are given, the top three units with the highest points advanced to perform a second time at the grand finals.
 The judges then do a final vote to crown the winner.